 - Place trash inside one of the following:

-- City trash carts (mandatory for downtown properties, properties of three or more units, and properties in an automated collection pilot area)
+- City trash carts (currently mandatory for all businesses, residential properties of three or more units, and properties in an automated collection pilot area; see below for instructions on how to properly place a cart for collection)

 - Other trash barrels, no larger than 33 gallons, constructed of metal or plastic, and with handles for lifting and a cover that keeps moisture out (this option available only to single-family and two-family residences through October 2019)